natpatsornliamsrijan-collab/Med-Tracker/README.md

 ## 📋 Project Overview
 Many medications have a shortened shelf life once the original seal is broken.
 This tool helps users:
-1. Select the correct medication category.
+1. **Select** the correct medication category.
-2. Enter the date of opening (Day/Month/Year).
+2. **Enter** the date of opening (Day/Month/Year).
-3. Receive an instant expiry date calculation and voice notification.
+3. **Receive** an instant expiry date calculation and voice notification.

+## 💡 Why I built this
+During my experience in pharmacy, I noticed that many patients were unsure about how long medicines remain safe after opening.
+Especially in care homes where multiple medications are used, incorrect expiry tracking can pose risks.
+This project combines my healthcare background with my interest in software development to create a practical safety tool.

 ## ⚖️ Medical Guidance & References
 The calculation logic in this software is strictly based on official healthcare guidelines: